Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/05-using-multiple-cu/README.md

    vitis_analyzer xrt.run_summary
    ```

->**NOTE:** In the 2023.1 release this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
-You can navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.
+>**NOTE:** In the 2023.1 release, this command opens the Analysis view of the new Vitis Unified IDE and loads the run summary as described in [Working with the Analysis View](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Working-with-the-Analysis-View).
+Navigate to the various reports using the left pane of the Analysis view or by clicking on the links provided in the summary report.

 The run directory contains a file named `xrt.ini`.
 This file contains runtime options that generate additional reports such as the Profile Summary report and Timeline Trace.